christophermancini/rainbow-six-bootcamp/content/basic-training/game-modes.md

 ### Ranked Multiplayer

 Ranked multiplayer is just like casual, except doing bad things will earn you a temporary ban and doing good things will move you up the leaderboard ranks.
-Also
+Also, ranked matc

 * Ranked matches have voting on spawn/objective location
 * Ranked matches do NOT have Death Replays